Adverse Credit Mortgage Specialists

 Beyond the IVA itself, lenders look at: conduct since completion (has your credit file been clean?), current income and affordability, deposit size, and reason for the IVA.

 Start by obtaining your IVA completion certificate and checking your credit file with CheckMyFile.
-Verify that the IVA is recorded correctly — start date, completion date, and status.
+Verify that the IVA is recorded correctly, including the start date, completion date and status.

 Look at the underlying account entries (the defaulted debts that formed part of the IVA) and check that these are correctly marked.